Doctor of Osteopathic Medicine (DO) - Philadelphia Campus

 Third and Fourth Year Clinical Clerkship Curriculum

-During Ambulatory Sub I and II students will be involved in interprofessional education sessions with Physician Assistant, Clinical PsyD, Mental Health and Counseling, and Clinical PsyD students.
+During M3 and M4 years, students will be involved in inter-professional education sessions with Physician Assistant, Clinical PsyD, Mental Health Counseling, and School PsyD students.

 Each 17 credit rotation requires 240 contact hours